ziman/idris-bytes/README.md

 A FFI-based implementation of byte buffers for Idris.

+* This is a cons-based structure (designed to grow to the left) and copying is avoided wherever possible -- conses and prepends will not copy the RHS argument unless necessary.
+  Instead, data is destructively written into pre-allocated spare space.

 * Reading is designed to be very fast and straightforward.
   Mutation requires accessing the bookkeeping structure and possibly reallocation.

-* Copying is avoided wherever possible.
-Repeated conses are O(1) amortized.
-  Appends will not copy the right argument unless necessary.

 This will hopefully become the binary backend for [https://github.com/ziman/text](idris-text).